Sibylline Oracles: Sources for the Sibylline texts

 That the use of the Sibylline Oracles was not always exclusive to Christians is shown by an extract from Book III concerning the Tower of Babel as quoted by the Jewish historian Flavius Josephus, in the late 1st century AD.

 The Christian apologist Athenagoras of Athens, writing A Plea for the Christians to Marcus Aurelius in c.
 176 AD, quoted the same section of the extant Oracles verbatim, in the midst of a lengthy series of classical and pagan references including Homer and Hesiod, and stated several times that all these works should already be familiar to the Roman Emperor.

 Varro enumerated ten Sibyls: Persian, Libyan, Delphic, Cimmerian, Erythrean, Samian, Cumean, Hellospontian, Phrygian, and Tiburtine.
 The list omits the Hebrew, Chaldean, and Egyptian Sibyls.
 The Suda repeats this list but identifies the Persian Sibyl with the Hebrew.

 The Sibyls themselves, and the so-called Sibylline oracles, were often referred to by other early Church fathers; Theophilus, Bishop of Antioch (c.
 180), Clement of Alexandria (c.
 200), Lactantius (c.
 305), and Augustine (c.
-400), all knew various versions of the pseudo-Sibylline collections, quoted them or referred to them in paraphrase, and were willing to Christianize them, by as simple means as inserting "Son of God" into a passage, as Lactantius:
+400), all knew various versions of the pseudo-Sibylline collections, quoted them or referred to them in paraphrase as Lactantius:

 "The Erythraean Sibyl" in the beginning of her song, which she commenced by the help of the Most High God, proclaims the Son of God as leader and commander of all in these verses: